 - Pay costs and fees related to incorporation: Finally, you must pay the associated fees to incorporate your business.
 These vary by business type and where you are located.
 They include fees for the certificate of status, certified copy fees, various reinstatement fees, fees for agent resignations and more.
 It’s important to work with an attorney here, since many business owners fail to understand exactly which fees they need to pay and when.
 Failing to pay could jeopardize your incorporation.

 Incorporation is a detailed process, which is why working with a corporate lawyer in Miami, FL is a wise decision.
-For assistance choosing the right corporate structure and incorporating your business in Florida, call Ruben J. Padron, PA today.
+For assistance choosing the right corporate structure and incorporating your business in Florida, contact us at Rubén J. Padron, PA today.

 Categorised in: Corporation Formation